 - General issues on Environmental Ecology, Biodiversity and Climate Change – that do not require subject specialisation General Science.

 The UPSC syllabus for prelims quite clearly mentions “Current events of national and international importance” and this part of the syllabus is called as current affairs.
-The commission has included current affairs in the exam but the syllabus of current affairs is not defined for both prelims and mains exam, hence all that an aspirant has to do is to read major newspapers every day and make notes out of it or can also refer our Comprehensive News Analysis, which covers all the major news that are UPSC Current Affairs importance.
+The commission has included current affairs in the exam but the syllabus of current affairs is not defined for both prelims and mains exam, hence all that an aspirant has to do is to read major newspapers every day and make notes out of it or can also refer our Comprehensive News Analysis, which covers all the major news that is relevant with regards to UPSC Current Affairs.

 It is advised to candidates while preparing for current affairs section to keep the previous year question papers along with them and understand what type of questions has been asked as it will give an idea to candidates on how to prepare for current affairs.

-Reading the newspaper alone is not sufficient for UPSC Current Affairs preparation, below listed are some useful books which candidates can refer for current affairs:
+Reading the newspaper alone is not sufficient for UPSC Current Affairs preparation, below listed are some useful books that candidates can refer for current affairs:

 - India Year Book

 - Newspaper- The Hindu, Indian Express

 - Pratiyogita Darpan Magazine

 One of the most important topics included in the current affairs syllabus for UPSC is the schemes and policies released by the government of India.
 Candidates preparing for the civil services exam must refer to the video given below and questions based on these government schemes may be asked in the prelims general studies paper:

 Current Affairs Question Analysis of previous question papers